ljj7975/CachedRDDReportGenerator/README.md

 ## Detail about Usage Report
 Usage report contains RDD id and 7 counters where each counter represents different use cases of the RDD as following:
+* index 0 - RDD id
-* index 0 - was cached when re-used
+* index 1 - was cached when re-used
-* index 1 - was partially cached when re-used
+* index 2 - was partially cached when re-used
-* index 2 - not cached when reused, because app didn't cache
+* index 3 - not cached when reused, because app didn't cache
-* index 3 - not cached when reused, because had been evicted before re-use
+* index 4 - not cached when reused, because had been evicted before re-use
-* index 4 - not cached when reused, because had been unpersisted before re-use
+* index 5 - not cached when reused, because had been unpersisted before re-use
-* index 5 - cached, but not used because stage descendant was cached
+* index 6 - cached, but not used because stage descendant was cached
-* index 6 - not cached, but OK because stage descendant was cached
+* index 7 - not cached, but OK because stage descendant was cached

 ### sample usage report
 ```
-RDD 0 { 0 0 3 0 0 0 0 }
+0 0 0 3 0 0 0 0
-RDD 1 { 0 0 3 0 0 0 0 }
+1 0 0 3 0 0 0 0
-RDD 2 { 0 0 3 0 0 0 0 }
+2 0 0 3 0 0 0 0
-RDD 3 { 0 0 2 0 0 0 1 }
+3 0 0 2 0 0 0 1
-RDD 4 { 0 0 2 0 0 0 1 }
+4 0 0 2 0 0 0 1
-RDD 5 { 1 0 1 0 1 0 0 }
+5 1 0 1 0 1 0 0
 ```

 ## Relevent Research